 CHOICE & COMMITMENT

-Students, their parents, and the faculty of each KIPP school choose to participate in the program.
-No one is assigned or forced to attend a KIPP school.
+Students, their parents, and the faculty of KIPP: TECH VALLEY charter school choose to participate in the program.
+No one is assigned or forced to attend KIPP: TECH VALLEY.
 Everyone must make and uphold a commitment to the school and to each other to put in the time and effort required to achieve success.

 KIPP schools know that there are no shortcuts when it comes to success in academics and life.
 With an extended school day, week, and year, students have more time in the classroom to acquire the academic knowledge and skills that will prepare them for competitive high schools and colleges, as well as more opportunities to engage in diverse extracurricular experiences.